 - Trade-based money laundering (TBML): Criminals will often use informal systems of trade, such as hawala, to launder money.
-The U.S. Treasury explains that hawala moves money from party to party outside of the traditional banking system, and it originated from South Asia prior to the establishment of western banking.
+The U.S. Treasury explains that hawala moves money from party to party outside of the traditional banking system, and it originated from South Asia prior to the establishment of Western banking.
 With hawala, if you want to send money overseas, you will use an intermediary who will usually charge less than a bank to facilitate the transaction.
-The Treasury Department uses an example of a Pakastani taxi driver in the U.S. using another Pakastani taxi driver as an intermediary to move money to a family member in Pakistan.
+The Treasury Department uses an example of a Pakistani taxi driver in the U.S. using another Pakistani taxi driver as an intermediary to move money to a family member in Pakistan.

 - Mobile payment technology: According to the Department of State, cash transactions between parties via mobile payment apps can take place with the oversight of formal financial institutions.
 This helps illicit transactions fly under the radar.
 These apps have exploded in popularity across the globe, including regions such as Africa and the Middle East, creating a torrent of activity that might serve to hide fraud.

 - Virtual currencies: Countries around the world, including the U.S., continue to better monitor the movement of virtual currencies, such as Bitcoin.
-In effect, nations believe it’s important to treat virtual currency transactions the same way as traditional monetary transactions in terms of monitoring, reporting requirements, and other procedural oversight.
+In effect, nations believe it’s important to treat virtual-currency transactions the same way as traditional monetary transactions in terms of monitoring, reporting requirements, and other procedural oversight.